camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/04-the-camunda-jboss-as-7-subsystem.html.md

 ## Configuring a process engine in standalone.xml / domain.xml

-Using the camunda JBoss AS 7 Subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
-The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss Server:
+Using the camunda JBoss Subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
+The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7 / Wildfly 8 Server:

     <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">
         <process-engines>